French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 -

-Maximum duration reached: once the company reaches 8 years from incorporation, it is no longer eligible — even if it continues to invest in R&D. It is therefore important to build this exit into the financial plan: employer social contributions will progressively revert to standard levels, and corporate tax will no longer be exempt.
+Maximum duration reached: once the company reaches 8 years from incorporation, it is no longer eligible, even if it continues to invest in R&D. The employer contribution exemption itself runs until the last day of the seventh calendar year following the year of incorporation.
+It is therefore important to build this exit into the financial plan: the employer cost of R&D teams then climbs back by roughly 24% to 28% of gross pay, which is a considerable cash-flow step for a team of ten engineers.

 -

-Conditions unmet for two consecutive financial years: if the R&D ratio falls below 15% or another condition is no longer met for two consecutive years, the status is lost.
+Conditions unmet for two consecutive financial years: if the R&D ratio falls below 20% or another condition is no longer met for two consecutive years, the status is lost.
 Administrative doctrine accepts, however, that failing a condition for a single year does not immediately extinguish the status (verify in the BOFiP guidance applicable to your situation).
+Raising the threshold from 15% to 20% has mechanically brought closer to the exit those companies whose R&D sat between the two: they should examine whether they now fall under the JEC qualification, which runs from 5% to 20%.

 Hayot Expertise integrates the JEI exit date into the 3-5 year financial projections prepared for its clients, anticipating the cash-flow impact and adjusting the executive remuneration policy and cost structure accordingly.